 The Group's liquidity policy is to maintain sufficient liquid resources to cover cash flow imbalances and fluctuations in funding, and enable the Group to meet its financial obligations when they fall due.
-This is achieved by maintaining a prudent level of liquid assets and ensuring that funding and lending plans are balanced.
+This is achieved by maintaining a prudent level of liquid assets and ensuring that funding and lending plans are in balance.

-In October 2015 new liquidity regulations came into force, which replaced the Liquidity Standards Regime with new Europe wide regulations for liquidity.
-The Society has complied with the new regulations' Liquidity Coverage Ratio ("LCR") throughout 2016.
+The Society has complied with the Liquidity Coverage Ratio ("LCR") requirements throughout 2017.
 LCR shows high quality liquid assets as a percentage of net cash outflows over a 30 day stress period.
 For further information see section 7.7 of this document.

-The Society has continued to maintain a significant level of high quality liquid assets throughout 2016, as detailed in the Strategic Report on page 11 of the Annual Report and Accounts.
-The Society has complied with its Individual Liquidity Guidance throughout 2016.
+The Society has continued to maintain a significant level of high quality liquid assets throughout 2017, as detailed in the Strategic Report on page 12 of the Annual Report and Accounts.
+The Society has complied with its Individual Liquidity Guidance throughout 2017.

-Liquidity risk is monitored within the Treasury Risk department.
+On a day to day basis liquidity risk is monitored within Treasury and the Prudential Risk department.

-The Group's liquidity risk is managed and monitored by the Asset and Liability Committee (ALCO).
+The Group's liquidity risk is overseen by the Asset and Liability Committee (ALCO).
 ALCO reviews and approves the results of liquidity stress testing scenarios and cash-flow forecasts under base case and stressed scenarios.
 ALCO appraises long term funding plans and scenarios to ensure adequate liquid assets are in place to meet both regulatory and operational requirements following input by the Group Balance Sheet Management and Product Development departments.
+ALCO approves the Treasury Policy and the Individual Liquidity Adequacy Assessment Process.